bashbaug/opencl-intercept-layer/docs/mdapi.md

 * On Windows, the MDAPI library is distributed with the GPU driver.
 * On Linux, the MDAPI library should be built and installed from source.
-* On macOS, the path to MDAPI library should be set manually with `DevicePerfCounterLibName` control.
+* On OSX, the path to the MDAPI library should be set manually with `DevicePerfCounterLibName` control.
 The library is named `libigdmd.dylib` and it usually resides under `/System/Library/Extensions/AppleIntel<CPU NAME>GraphicsMTLDriver.bundle/Contents/MacOS/libigdmd.dylib`, where `<CPU NAME>` is a short name of your CPU generation.
 For example, on Kaby